Skip to main content

 "High" vs. "Low" Food

 Chang went in a slightly more unexpected direction, using a blender to pulverize potato chips and instant ramen, then mixing in water and an egg to create a dough for gnocchi.
-After briefly boiling the pasta pieces in water flavored with the packet from the noodles, he cooked them in a reduced sauce created from dry coffee creamer, creating a simple cream sauce that thickened alongside the gnocchi.
-Grated beef jerky finished the dish both for flavor and color.
+After briefly boiling the pasta pieces in water flavored with the packet from the ramen, he cooked them in a reduced sauce created from dry coffee creamer, creating a simple cream sauce that thickened alongside the gnocchi.
+Grated beef jerky finished the dish for both flavor and color.

 Chang even demonstrated the ways a cook can easily correct a mistake with what's on hand when he used the creamer to firm up his dough after adding too much water to it.

 "This is literally how a gnocchi chef that I work with taught me his grandma's way of adjusting your mix," he said.
-"It's just working with food science, and it will never fail you if you know it."
+"It's just working with food science and it will never fail you if you know it."

 Zimmern pointed out, "This really shows you that there's everything in your store to create something new and different without adding extra SKUs to what is already coming in the door."

-“This is part of the democratization of food,” he said “We need to lose this kind of high vs. low aspect of what we eat.”
+“This is part of the democratization of food,” he said.
+"We need to lose this kind of high vs. low aspect of what we eat.”

 “If I'm at a fancy restaurant, spending $120 on truffles and gnocchi, I'm still basically eating a cup of noodles and mushrooms, right?”
 Chang added.
 “There's no reason that one should inherently be viewed as better than the other.
 You can still make something super delicious either way.”